 The pharmacy is accessible and advertises its services appropriately.
 Medicines are supplied safely and the pharmacy gives additional advice to people receiving high-risk medicines.
-The pharmacy supplies medicines in multi-compartment compliance aids to people in a safe, efficient and organised way.
 The pharmacy offers a range of additional services and the pharmacy team delivers these services safely.
 Team members providing the services ensure that their training is up to date.
 The pharmacy obtains its medicines from reputable suppliers.
 It stores them securely and makes regular checks to ensure that they are still suitable for supply.
 The pharmacy accepts unwanted medicines and disposes of them appropriately.

 The pharmacy had step-free access and an automatic door.
 The consultation room was off the retail area and was wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
 A hearing loop was available.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
 Services provided by the pharmacy were advertised in the pharmacy.
-The manager described how if a patient requested a service that could not be offered by the pharmacy at that time, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
+If a requested service could not be provided at that time, the pharmacy team signposted to other nearby pharmacies.
 A sign-posting folder was available with details of local agencies and support networks.
 Further up-to-date signposting resources were accessed online.